 Increasingly, I see people of all ages becoming addicted to the Internet.
 If you or a loved one experience one or more of the following seven signs of an internet addiction, you may suffer from an Internet addiction, and I urge you to seek help immediately.

 Do you find yourself wishing you had more time to get everything done during your 24-hour day?
 You probably spend at least eight of those hours working, and Harvard Medical School recommends that adults sleep for seven and a half to eight and a half hours.
 That leaves you with roughly eight hours to spend with family, run errands, and enjoy free time.
 You might be addicted to the Internet if you find yourself spending so much time online that you run out of time to do anything else.

 Do your family members and friends ask you to put down your phone, laptop, or tablet when you’re together?
 They want and deserve your undivided attention, and you can’t provide that when you’re constantly online.

 3. Withdrawing From Other Activities

 Do you know when you last participated in a fun activity that didn’t involve an Internet-enabled electronic device?
-Personally, I enjoy participating in stress-relieving outdoor activities, but many hobbies rejuvenate you and allow you to enjoy your interests and passions.
+Personally, I enjoy participating in stress-relieving outdoor activities and adventure therapy, but many hobbies rejuvenate you and allow you to enjoy your interests and passions.
 When you’re online so much that you can’t enjoy activities you used to love, you have a problem.

 4. Avoiding Responsibilities